Juan Rulfo: Career

-It was at the University that Rulfo first began writing under the tutelage of a coworker, Efrén Hernández.
-In 1944, Rulfo had co-founded the literary journal Pan.
+At the University Rulfo began writing under the tutelage of a coworker, Efrén Hernández.
+In 1944, Rulfo co-founded the literary journal Pan.
 Later, he was able to advance in his career and travel throughout Mexico as an immigration agent.
 In 1946, he started as a foreman for Goodrich-Euzkadi, but his mild temperament led him to prefer working as a wholesale traveling sales agent.
 This obligated him to travel throughout all of southern Mexico, until he was fired in 1952 for asking for a radio for his company car.

 Rulfo obtained a fellowship at the Centro Mexicano de Escritores, supported by the Rockefeller Foundation.
 There, between 1952 and 1954, he was able to write two books.

-The first book was a collection of harshly realistic short stories, El Llano en llamas (1953).
+The first book was a collection of harshly realistic short stories, El llano en llamas (1953).
 The stories centered on life in rural Mexico around the time of the Mexican Revolution and the Cristero War.
-Among the best-known stories are "¡Diles que no me maten!" ("Tell Them Not To Kill Me!"), a story about an old man, set to be executed, who is captured by order of a colonel, who happens to be the son of a man whom the condemned man had killed about forty years ago, the story contains echoes of the biblical Cain and Abel theme as well as themes critical to the Mexican Revolution such as land rights and land use; and "No oyes ladrar los perros" ("Don't You Hear the Dogs Barking(?)"), about a man carrying his estranged, adult, wounded son on his back to find a doctor.
+Among the best-known stories are "¡Diles que no me maten!" ("Tell Them Not To Kill Me!"), a story about an old man, set to be executed, who is captured by order of a colonel, who happens to be the son of a man whom the condemned man had killed about forty years earlier.
+The story contains echoes of the biblical Cain and Abel theme as well as themes related to the Mexican Revolution, such as land rights and land use.
+In the story "No oyes ladrar los perros" ("Do You Hear the Dogs Barking?") a man carries his wounded adult son on his back to find a doctor.
+His monologue reveals the burdens of a father facing the complicated truth of a son who became a bandit and killed his own godfather.
+The story "El hombre" ("The Man") evinces a complex narrative structure consisting of alternating voices and eventually revealing a complex cycle of violence.
+Rulfo's spare descriptive style, dialogues often revealing colloquial language and harsh landscapes metaphoric of the many characters' existential crises elevates Mexican regional fiction to a more universal stage.